More on Anne Bradford's book:

 He got his broken nose when he rode a bike up on to the maintenance stand (as described in your book by Raymond Jones).
 It was an Indian with a foot clutch; he put his clutch foot down to balance and the bike leapt off the ramp and he hit his nose on the central heating radiator.

 He was at MIRA and saw the 3 humps used to see if car springing made you sea sick.
-"I can p--s that at 70".

 He did and jumped all 3 - just!